-The benefits of processes in business apply to your sales department as well.
-A sales process that complements your business, sales representatives, customers, and products or services will allow you to boost conversions, close more deals, and ensure all of your reps are providing customers with positive and consistent experiences — no matter who they're talking to.
+Effective sales processes boost conversions, turn more potential customers into closed deals, and ensure all of your reps provide customers with positive and consistent experiences — no matter who they're talking to.

-We've created this guide to help you.
-Below, you'll find the best tactics to create and map a sales process tailored to your business that works for both your sales team and target audience.
+That’s why we've created this guide to help you find the best tactics for building a sales process tailored to your business.

-A sales process refers to a repeatable set of steps a sales team takes to move a prospect from an early-stage lead to a closed customer.
+A sales process refers to a series of repeatable steps a sales team takes to move a prospect from an early-stage lead to a closed customer.
 A strong sales process helps reps consistently close deals by giving them a framework to follow.

 Sales Process Steps